ArturAlekseev/AVS_SoftLight/README.md

 Also keep in mind that you need to remove black bars in video for correct processing (if there are any).
 Or they will affect average sum.

 1 mode:
+Same as mode 0 but planes S & V restored to their original values.
+So this mode only normalizes lightness/brightness and do not changes colors.

+2 mode:
-Same as first.
+Same as mode 0.
 But plane S is also boosted (softlight is done for each pixel with itself).

-2 mode:
+3 mode:
 Same as first but without brightness restoration.
 Use it if you want to make brigtness also average (makes dark frames brighter).

-3 mode:
+4 mode:
 Same as mode 3 but each of RGB planes are boosted using softlight.

-4 mode:
+5 mode:
 YUV->RGB->softlight each RGB plane with itself->YUV (color/contrast boost)

-5 mode:
+6 mode:
 YUV->RGB->HSV->boost S->RGB->YUV

+8 mode:
+TV to PC color range conversion (use it on videos where you see no total black and only grays).

+10 mode:
+Grayscale.
+For RGB32 - this mode uses RGB -> YUV444 -> RGB cuda conversion.
+U & V planes are set to 128.
+For YUV - just U & V planes are set to 128 without cuda.

 You can use 3 different softlight formulas: formula = 0,1,2
 0 - pegtop
 1 - illusions.hu
 2 - W3C

+In my opinion - pegtop fomula is the best.
+Also mode 1 & mode 3 are my favourite.

 Photoshop formula was removed because of discontinuity of local contrast.